langchain-ai/langgraph/docs/docs/concepts/low_level.md

 we write the results back to the channel (`ChannelWrite<call_model,messages>`) and then finish the `call_model` node and then the graph as a whole.

 This should hopefully give you a good sense of what events are emitted in a simple graph.
 But what data do these events contain?
 Each type of event contains data in a different format.
-Let's look at `on_chat_model_stream` events look like (these are an important type of event) since they are needed for streaming tokens from an LLM response.
+Let's look at what `on_chat_model_stream` events look like.
+These are an important type of event since they are needed for streaming tokens from an LLM response.

 These events look like: